As a new mom, it’s hard finding the motivation to exercise after having a C-Section. I remember being there myself.

 4. Reward yourself.
 What do you love to do or have or perhaps snack on?
 Whatever it is you can’t have it until you complete your daily exercise regime.
 If you don’t exercise for that day, you don’t get the thing you love.
 Make it that simple.
 I love a glass of wine at the end of the day.
 If I don’t exercise or get my daily walk in; I don’t get my glass of wine.

 5. Buy that perfect size.
-I was shopping one day and found a dress that I absolutely loved.
+One day I was shopping and found a dress that I absolutely loved.
 I knew I wouldn’t look good in it because I still had several pounds to lose, they also didn’t have it in my size.

 What really motivated me to lose those extra pounds was to buy it in the size I wish I was, which was 2 sizes smaller than the size I was at the time.
 I was taking that bold step of faith that I’d lose those extra pounds; and it worked for me.